 How do I provide this service to you?

 We will usually have had an introductory meeting or call early in your pregnancy.
 We will start to get to know each other, explore and discuss your priorities, any fears or concerns, and plan how we might best work together.
 Once we have agreed a plan, I will arrange to meet with you and (if applicable) your partner at least twice more antenatally.
-Session one will be a two hour session and will generally focus on discussing skills for labour and birth, any particular issues surrounding your pregnancy or anything else that might impact your birth experience, and ensuring that you have the information you need to make informed decisions about your care and that of your baby.
+Session one will be two hours and will generally focus on discussing skills for labour and birth, any particular issues surrounding your pregnancy or anything else that might impact your birth experience, and ensuring that you have the information you need to make informed decisions about your care and that of your baby.
 We will also work on contingency plans and work through different scenarios to ensure you can feel empowered even if your experience takes an unexpected turn.

 During the second two-hour session we usually look at your birth preparation in detail.
 At this time we can emphasise and rehearse how you and your partner (if applicable) can work together with me on comfort measures and optimising different elements of the environment to make your experience as straightforward as possible.
 We can also discuss the current position of your baby and how you can help your baby to engage well in readiness for birth.
 We can review the birth plan that you will share with your health care professionals, including your preferences regarding pain management options.
 We can also talk about your natural coping-mechanisms and how your partner and I could help you use these to your advantage.